C919 VMT

 Flight Controls

-Primary and secondary flight controls, spoilers, speed brakes, slats/flaps, trim system, SFCC logic
+Primary and secondary flight controls, spoilers, speed brakes, slats/flaps, trim, SFCC logic

 ATA 28